About Andrea K. Gerlak

 I am interested in working with prospective graduate students on issues of water governance in the U.S. and internationally, especially around issues of stakeholder engagement, the science-policy interface, and equity and justice.

 - Water governance and policy

 - Western U.S., U.S., Latin America, SE Asia, Europe

+Recently, I have been studying green infrastructure policy innovations in the state of Arizona, with attention to issues of justice and equity.
 I have also been writing on interdisciplinarity for global environmental change and the role of academics and researchers in framing environmental challenges and working together to identify solutions and agendas for change.

 Heikkila, Tanya and Andrea K. Gerlak.
 2016.
 Investigating Collaborative Processes Over Time: A 10-Year Study of the South Florida Ecosystem Restoration Task Force.
 The American Review of Public Administration 46(2): 180-200.

 Schmeier, Susanne, Andrea K. Gerlak, and Sabine Blumstein.
 2016.
 Clearing the muddy waters of shared watercourses governance: conceptualizing international River Basin Organizations.
 International Environmental Agreements 16(4): 597-619.

 Armitage, D., de Loe, R.C., Morris, M., Edwards, T.W., Gerlak, A.K., Hall, R.I., Huitema, D., Ison, R., Livingstone, D., MacDonald, G., Mirumachi, N., Plummer, R., Wilfe, B.B.
 2015.
 Science-policy processes for transboundary water governance.
 Ambio 44(5): 353-66.